ITIL v3 Service Lifecycle — Full Reference

 Done Done means the feature is live, stable, and operating within agreed SLAs.
 It has passed UAT and survived production.

-• The Scrum Team monitors the release post-deployment — incidents raised are handled via the ITIL Incident process.
+• The Scrum Team monitors the release post-deployment — incidents raised via the ITIL Incident process.

 • A Sprint Retrospective runs alongside — identifying what worked and what needs improving.